Pink-Crab/WPDB_Migrations/README.md

 ---
 ## Change log
+* 1.0.4 - Updated dependencies and testing pipeline
 * 1.0.3 - Improved exceptions
 * 1.0.2 - Updated docs, added in means to clear all Logs from Log Manager and fixed a type with `Migration_Manager::migation_log()` (this method has been deprecated and replace with `Migration_Manager::migration_log()`)
 * 1.0.1 - Allows access to the migration manager log key via `Migration_Log_Manager->get_log_key()` method